What are my rights and responsibilities as a tenant?

-One of the most important tenant rights is to have the landlord keep the premises in “habitable” conditions.
-This doesn’t mean that everything has to be perfectly clean or luxurious.
-However, it also doesn’t mean that you have to live in a room that’s falling apart.
-Uninhabitable conditions can include dangerous ones, such as holes in the floor, unsafe or exposed wiring, or non-working air conditioning in dangerously hot summer months.
-Gross infestations of roaches, fleas or other pests are also uninhabitable conditions.
-Non-working cable or out-of-date appliances typically don’t make an apartment uninhabitable, unless there is a dangerous condition associated with them, such as a gas leak.
+One of the most important rights for tenants is to have the landlord keep the premises in habitable condition.
+This does not mean that a landlord has to clean up after you.
+However, it does mean that you have the right to live in a place that is not falling apart.
+This may include dangerous hazards, like infestations, holes in the floors or walls, exposed electrical, or a broken furnace in the winter.
+Non-working cable television or out-of-date appliances typically do not make a rental uninhabitable, unless there is a dangerous condition associated with them, such as a gas leak.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.